Header image courtesy of Filo Cibo e Vino

 Unlike the coastal, Mediterranean-influenced Osteria Marzia, Black Sheep Restaurant’s other Italian eatery in Wan Chai, Associazione Chianti, is a “soulful Tuscan trattoria.”
 In the spirit of elevated “cucina povera” (peasant cooking), the restaurant’s menu comprises rustic dishes made with simple ingredients—vegetables, beans, nuts, and cheese—as well as Florentine steaks.

-Crack into the grilled country bread with roasted pecorino & anchovies ($138) and share a plate of the hand-rolled pici with Tuscan kale, pistachio & pecorino ($208) before tucking into the hearty steaks.
-Though the Black Angus beef is sourced from Idaho, it’s dry-aged, seasoned, and broiled how it would be in il bel paese—try the show-stopping bistecca alla Fiorentina ($1,198) to dine in “true Florentine fashion.”
+Crack into the grilled country bread with roasted pecorino and anchovies and share a plate of the hand-rolled pici with pomodoro sauce, Parmesan, and basil before tucking into the hearty steaks.
+Although the Black Angus beef is sourced from Idaho, it’s dry-aged, seasoned, and broiled how it would be in Il Bel Paese—try the show-stopping bistecca alla Fiorentina to dine in “true Florentine fashion.”

 Associazione Chianti, Shop 2, Po Chi Court, 15 Ship Street, Wan Chai | (+852) 3619 3360

-As per its tagline, this long-standing Wan Chai restaurant (and the namesake for the Pirata restaurant group!) is all about “honest Italian” fare—fresh ingredients prepared using simple, well-executed recipes.
-As such, the wide-ranging menu comprises many familiar dishes, like vitello tonnato ($100), linguini vongole ($210), and the famous cold cuts and cheese board (starting from $160).
+As per its tagline, this long-standing Wan Chai restaurant (and the namesake for the Pirata restaurant group!) is all about “honest Italian fare”—fresh ingredients prepared using simple, well-executed recipes.
+As such, the wide-ranging menu comprises many familiar dishes, like vitello tonnato, ravioli Wagyu beef, and the famous cold cuts and cheese board.

 Not sure where to start?
-Like sister restaurant Pici, Pirata also offers a chef’s tasting menu ($490 per person), which allows diners to bypass the decision-making process entirely—simply sit back and enjoy as a selection of the restaurant’s “greatest hits” arrive magically at the table.
+Like sister restaurant Pici, Pirata also offers a chef’s tasting menu, which allows diners to bypass the decision-making process entirely—simply sit back and enjoy as a selection of the restaurant’s “greatest hits” arrive magically at the table.

 Pirata, 29/F & 30/F, 239 Hennessy Road, Wan Chai | (+852) 2887 0270